alexbelgium/hassio-addons/tandoor_recipes/README.md

     "PORT": 9928 # By default, the webui is available on http://HAurl:9928.
 If you ever need to change the port, you should never do it within the app, but only through this option
     "Environment": 0|1 # 1 is debug mode, 0 is normal mode.
 You should run in normal mode unless actively developing.
 Optional :
-    "ssl" : "true|false", # Set ssl
-    "certfile" : "fullchain.pem", # Name of your ssl files located in /ssl "keyfile" : "privkey.pem", # Name of your ssl files located in /ssl "POSTGRES_HOST": "str?", # Needed for postgresql_external
+    "POSTGRES_HOST": "str?", # Needed for postgresql_external
     "POSTGRES_PORT": "str?", # Needed for postgresql_external
     "POSTGRES_USER": "str?", # Needed for postgresql_external